Probably isomorphic structures: Tensorial indecomposability of saturated von Neumann algebras

 The following proposition implies Corollary \ref{T.ultrapower} from the introduction, and it is the last ingredient needed to prove Theorem \ref{T.UltrapowerTensoriallyIndecomposable}. \begin{proposition} Suppose that $(P,\tau_P)$ is a tracial type II$_1$ von Neumann algebra and let $(\Omega , \mu)$ be a diffuse probability measure space.
 Then $M \coloneqq L^\infty(\Omega , \mu) \bar \otimes P$ is not quantifier-free countably saturated.
-In particular $M$ cannot be a nontrivial ultraproduct of tracial von Neumann algebras or a relative commutant of a separable subalgebra in one. \end{proposition}
+In particular $M$ cannot be a nontrivial ultraproduct of tracial von Neumann algebras or a relative commutant of a subalgebra with a separable predual in one. \end{proposition}

 \begin{proof}

 Since $L^\infty(\Omega , \mu)$ is diffuse, we can choose pairwise commuting projections $(q_n)_{n \in \bbN}$ in it such that for all disjoint finite subsets $F$ and $G$ of $\bbN$ we have (with the convention that $\prod_{n\in \emptyset} q_n=\prod_{n\in \emptyset} (1-q_n)=1_Q$)